Great Southern Group: Great Southern and the regulation of managed investment schemes (MIS)

 investor population and those arising from asymmetric information dominate the economics of MIS.

-The Australian Securities and Investments Commission (ASIC) was also reported to have identified issues with inadequate disclosure of information to potential investors, poor performance of the investments, and high management fees for agricultural MIS schemes.
+The Australian Securities & Investments Commission (ASIC) was also reported to have identified issues with inadequate disclosure of information to potential investors, poor performance of the investments, and high management fees for agricultural MIS schemes.
 In 2003, the commission commented that it "has deployed a disproportionate percentage of its resources to the regulation of this sector, which represents only a minority of funds under management".
 In 2010 it commenced revision of disclosure rules, prompted by "recent turmoil in the agribusiness scheme sector".

 The Great Southern Group relied significantly on financial planners and accountants recommending their MIS products to investors.
 The company was paying commissions of ten percent – high by industry standards, and similar to those paid by other failed investment businesses including Westpoint Corporation and Storm Financial.
 It was also spending a lot of money on recruiting financial advisers to sell its products.
-One report indicated that A$137 million was spent on "commissions, marketing and promotion in two years to 2008".
+One report indicated that $137 million was spent on "commissions, marketing and promotion in two years to 2008".
 Some accountants, with Great Southern's support, were recommending the agribusiness investment schemes, though they did not have a financial services licence; one report suggested over half of Great Southern's MIS sales were coming through accountants, often tax specialists from small practices.
 These practices had been questioned for several years by the corporate regulator ASIC and some market analysts, and were widely criticised following Great Southern's collapse.
 Some experts were critical of the lack of knowledge and expertise of the investment advisers recommending agroforestry MIS schemes.